Lincoln-Way West heeds coach’s message to ‘bring the fire’, storms back to beat Joliet West in 3 sets

 “I had no idea they were going to turn it around quite like that,” she said with a chuckle.

-After a back-and-forth start to the second set, the Warriors were engulfed in flames as they finished on a 15-2 run against one of the best teams in the area, if not the state.
-The third set started competitively, as well, before the Warriors outscored the Tigers 14-6 to close out the set and match.
+After a back-and-forth start to the second set, the Warriors finished on a 15-2 run against one of the best teams in the area, if not the state.
+The third set started competitively as well, before the Warriors outscored the Tigers 14-6 to close out the set and match.
 Lincoln-Way West defended its home court with an 18-25, 25-12, 25-17 victory.

-Lincoln-Way West (15-8) was competitive in the first set and actually held a 4-2 lead early before the Tigers pulled ahead 7-5 on a kill by Lexie Grevengoed.
-The two squads battled out to another tie at 8-8 before the Tigers began pulling away, first 13-9 and then 18-13.
+Lincoln-Way West (15-8) was competitive in the first set and held a 4-2 lead before the Tigers pulled ahead 7-5 on a kill by Lexie Grevengoed.
+The two squads battled to another tie at 8-all before the Tigers began pulling away, first 13-9 and then 18-13.
 A kill by Emma Salerno was the first of three straight points by the Tigers.

 While Lincoln-Way West began matching points from there, the Joliet West edge was too much to overcome as the Tigers closed out the set with three straight points.

 The second set remained back and forth.
-A 3-1 start for the Warriors was quickly a 3-3 tie before the Warriors moved ahead once again, 7-4.
+A 3-1 start for the Warriors was quickly a 3-3 tie before the Warriors moved ahead again 7-4.
 But a kill by Eden Eyassu sparked a 4-0 run by the Tigers to put them up 8-7.
-After a back-and-forth exchange to reach a 10-10 tie, the Warriors began their blaze with a 5-0 run, forcing Joliet West coach Christopher Lincoln to call timeout.
+After a back-and-forth exchange to reach a 10-all tie, the Warriors began with a 5-0 run, forcing Joliet West coach Christopher Lincoln to call timeout.

 The Tigers scored two straight out of the break, but a dig by Laney Tuttle set up a kill by Kaylea Armstrong to trigger a 10-0 run to close the set by the Warriors.
 That set up a decisive third set.

-After the Warriors fell behind 4-1, they slowly but surely began to claw their way back in.
+After the Warriors fell behind 4-1, they slowly but surely began to claw their way back.
 A 5-1 run ended with a kill by Lily Goyer to put the Warriors in front 6-5.
-The set remained tight for a time with an ace by Julia Adams moving the Tigers into an 11-11 tie, but a kill by Armstrong started a 6-0 run to put Lincoln-Way West up 18-11.
+The set remained tight for a time with an ace by Julia Adams moving the Tigers into an 11-all tie, but a kill by Armstrong started a 6-0 run to put Lincoln-Way West up 18-11.

 It was fairly even the rest of the way, but that didn’t help the Tigers, and Tuttle’s ace closed out the match.